LabLouis/eLife2017_Dig-Dive/README.txt

 To get starded, please see "userGuide.pdf".

-For further details, please find the README file corresponding to each module.
 For comments/feedback, please e-mail: mlouis_at_lifesci.ucsb.edu